 Teachers have always been the center of the educational experience.
 They widen students' imaginations in ways that create doctors, lawyers, astronauts, and the next generation of educators.
-Today more than ever, National Teacher Appreciation Week in May should be filled with accolades from the mountains to the foothills so that teachers feel recognized for their sacrifices as teachers work to close the COVID learning gap.
+Today, more than ever, we should recognize teachers for their sacrifices as teachers work to support every learner’s unique needs.

-So, how are district leaders preparing to support teachers in this new era of teaching and learning?
+So, how are leaders preparing to support teachers in this new era of teaching and learning?
 Well, hopefully not the way I provided professional development early on in my leadership career—with all my teachers sitting in a media center, listening and learning with the same presentation.
+Times have changed, along with what and how our teachers learn.

 Strategies for Redesigning Professional Development

-As educators plan for the future, here are three strategies I’d recommend considering.
+As educators plan for the future, here are three strategies I’d recommend considering to best engage your teaching staff and ensure PD time is time well spent.

 1. Tier Your Teachers